zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

 10. Go to Smart View and on the Comparison tab.

-   Disconnect from the current connection by clicking 'more' and then 'disconnect'.
+   Disconnect from the current connection by clicking 'More' and then 'Disconnect'.
      ![](./images/imageSM_36.4.png "")

    Click on the -> arrow(as shown below) to login as maria.